keptn/lifecycle-toolkit/docs/content/en/docs/use-cases/hpa.md

 ### Deploy sample application

-In the next step, we need to deploy our application to the cluster.
+As a first step, we need to deploy our application to the cluster.
 For this we are going to
 use a single service `podtato-head` application.